Alternative Education Program

 These items are administrative and instructional services which are available as a fee for service.
 Services may be requested if the district is not utilizing the direct instruction model for the ESL Program.

 Group Term Life Insurance Consortium

 The purpose of the consortium is to enable members to achieve the economies and benefits of group purchasing for term life insurance.
-Membership is available to all Allegheny County public school districts and vo-tech schools at no charge.
+Membership is available to all Allegheny County public school districts and career and technical schools at no charge.

 Institute for Schools and Communities

 The AIU's Institute for Schools and Communities is designed for busy school administrators who must effectively communicate with stakeholders while managing school systems.
 Administrators from all schools are welcome to attend.

 Joint Purchasing programs annually save participants in excess of $7 million dollars.
 Participating school districts purchase materials and supplies while eliminating the hassles of the bid procedure, as well as the cost associated with it.
 Major items in the program include, but are not limited to Electricity, Gasoline & Diesel Fuel, and Natural Gas.